CHMEX/VOTE2019/README.md

 * **If I get lucky to mine a big Block ( check: <a href="https://notarystats.info"  target="_blank">www.notarystats.info</a> ) with Reward >= 500KMD I will Airdrop 55% of it to my Voters.**

 If elected I can setup, run and pay more Servers and most importantly and `$BUIDL $BUIDL $BUIDL` for the next wave of Assetchains in 2019/2020.
 I got some Donations from Community members over the last few month which I'm very thankful.
-With the current Infrastructer I pay arround USD 200 per month out of my pocket.
+With the current Infrastructer I pay around USD 200 per month out of my pocket.

 # Server Specs:
 * Processor: `2x Xeon E5-2630v3 8x2.4 GHz`